geoffreyvanwyk/phel-lang.org/content/documentation/configuration.md

 ### NoCacheWhenBuilding

-Set a list of Phel files that should be not cached when building the code.
-This means, they will be transpiled all the time; regardless when you use the `--cache` or `--no-cache` flag.
+Set a list of Phel files that should not be cached when building the code.
+This means, they will be transpiled all the time; regardless of when you use the `--cache` or `--no-cache` flag.

 ```php
 <?php